-I’m not blind to racial differences and the cultural differences that have arisen from them, but really, shouldn’t music be a place where the color of your skin doesn’t fucking matter?
+I’m not blind to racial differences and the cultural differences that have arisen from them, but really, why does the color of her skin doesn’t fucking matter?
 There is no question that African-Americans invented jazz and blues music.
 There is no argument against the notion that white Europeans invented what we call classical music.
 Neither invention arose from the color of their skin but from cultures influenced by racial segregation.
 I would never think of calling Miles Davis a black trumpeter any more than I would think of calling Dave Brubeck a white piano player.
 Having read several Miles Davis bios, I am deeply aware of the pain and anger that burned itself into Miles’ soul that came from being a black man in a racist society; however, when he went to France in 1949, nobody gave a shit what color he was—they just wanted to hear him play.
 The problem is one of culture, not skin color, and to make it anything else is profoundly disrespectful to the artists and their music.

 If I were to refer to Duke Ellington as the greatest black American composer, I would essentially be dissing him by implying, “Well, he was pretty good . . . for a black guy.”
 So, why dis Dusty because she had the misfortune of having a soulful voice emerge from a white body?
 I think Elton was trying to pander to African-Americans by implying, “Oh, but of course, she’s no Aretha Frankin or Diana Ross.”
 I repeat: what a dick.
 He probably feels loads of guilt for spending his entire life trying to sound like a black guy, but that’s his fucking problem.
 At least he can afford the therapy.

 Look.
-Michael Bloomfield, Paul Butterfield, Charlie Musselwhite and others proved conclusively that white guys could do blues.
+Michael Bloomfield, Eric Clapton, Charlie Musselwhite and others proved conclusively that white guys could do blues.
 Benny Goodman, Brubeck and Bill Evans proved that white guys could do jazz.
 Charley Pride proved that black guys could do country, for fuck’s sake.
 Cultural oppression and racism remain realities today . . . but your race doesn’t determine your musical ability or interests . . . that’s in your spirit, not your skin.